wolfieboy09/Eclipsium/README.md

 Congrats!
 You now just made a simple webserver!
 You can access your webserver on `localhost:8080` (or whichever port you used)

-# QnA
-## How can I have SSL?
-SSL is currently not supported
-* Will be added in another version

 # Requirements
 * Java 21+